We have updated our data protection policies on 24 May 2018.

 - Purchase history by service.

 - Information on content use and communications through the various channels, including the content, identification and technical data on phone calls, cookies and other communications channels, as well as social media channels such as Facebook, Instagram, LinkedIn and Twitter.

 - Information saved by the customer in various media such as route and area choices; customer feedback information such as text, images and contact details, and customer-generated content such as customer panel and survey data.

 - Boarding data such as information on validating tickets and getting on board vehicles, collected and stored pseudonymized so that the data can not be attributed to a specific customer.
 The data is needed for determining the municipal contributions of the joint local authority, as well as for transport planning and research.
-Travel Card number or any other data attributed to a specific customer shall be stored in the boarding data for as long as necessary for ticket validation and to implement other measures essential for the public transport system.
+HSL card number or any other data attributed to a specific customer shall be stored in the boarding data for as long as necessary for ticket validation and to implement other measures essential for the public transport system.
 After these functions have been performed, identifying data is removed from the data.

 - Location and travel data (including terminal device location) is only collected subject to the explicit consent of customers and used for service localization (such as the use of the Journey Planner at the customer's location), targeted disruption information, customer communinations and marketing and, possibly, for ticket monitoring, transport planning and research subject to a separate investigation.
 Customers give and withdraw their consent for the processing of travel data at their own volition.